ecosense-au-dk/karibu-tutorial/helloworld.md

     RabbitExchangeConfiguration rec =
         new ExampleExchangeConfiguration(rabbitMQServerName);
     RabbitQueueConfiguration rqc =
-        new StandardStorageQueueConfiguration();
+        new ExampleStorageQueueConfiguration();

+    // No need for any statistics collection so we just
+    // use a 'null object' handler
+    StatisticHandler statisticsHandler = new NullStatisticsHandler();

     // Configure and create the MessageReceiverEndpoint,
     // using a RabbitMQ as polling consumer PollingConsumer pollingConsumer =
-        new RabbitMQPollingConsumer( rec, rqc);
+        new RabbitMQPollingConsumer( rec, rqc );
-    // .... and configure it and spawn the thread MessageReceiverEndpoint receiverEndpoint =
+    // .... and configure it and spawn the thread MessageReceiverEndpoint receiverEndpoint;
-        new MessageReceiverEndpoint(pollingConsumer, messageHandler);
+    receiverEndpoint = new MessageReceiverEndpointFactory.Builder().
+        pollingConsumer(pollingConsumer).
+        processingStrategy(database).
+        deserializerFactory(factory).
+        logger(log).
+        statisticsHandler(statisticsHandler).
+        build();

     // Finally, spawn the thread ...
     Thread receiverThread = new Thread( receiverEndpoint, "ReceiverThread" ); System.out.println("Start receiving payloads.
 Hit Ctrl-C to terminate...");